Olmec hieroglyphs: Middle Formative toponyms (900–500 BCE)

 All Mesoamerican writing systems feature toponyms, i.e. "emblems or graphic images, which join distinct elements into meaningful arrangements but do not directly codify any specific set of sounds".
-These toponyms seem to have been employed in Olmec-style art since the Middle Formative period (900-500 BCE), but the degree to which they constitute writing (i.e., record spoken language) is debated.
-Possible toponyms include two examples from Guerrero, a possible place sign come from Oxtotitlán Cave, Guerrero, an incised greenstone celt from unknown provenance and a tablet from Ahuelican.
+These toponyms seem to have been employed in Olmec-style art since the Middle Formative period (900–500 BCE), but the degree to which they constitute writing (i.e., record spoken language) is debated.
+Possible toponyms include two examples from Guerrero, a possible place sign from Oxtotitlán Cave, Guerrero, an incised greenstone celt from unknown provenance and a tablet from Ahuelican.

 Potential glyphs (650–400 BCE)

-It was long thought that many of the glyphs present on Olmec monumental sculpture represented an early Olmec script. `If writing is (1) a graphic representation of language, (2) detached from the body of its referent, and (3) disposed into linear sequences that can theoretically expand into greater degrees of syntactic complexity, then writing first appears in Mesoamerica in the century between 600 and 500 BC, as attested on La Venta Monument 13', the so-called "Ambassador Monument" (tentatively dated to 650 – 450 BCE, resp.
+It was long thought that many of the glyphs present on Olmec monumental sculpture represented an early Olmec script.
+"If writing is (1) a graphic representation of language, (2) detached from the body of its referent, and (3) disposed into linear sequences that can theoretically expand into greater degrees of syntactic complexity, then writing first appears in Mesoamerica in the century between 600 and 500 BC, as attested on La Venta Monument 13', the so-called "Ambassador Monument" (tentatively dated to 650 – 450 BCE, resp.
 600-400 BCE, for an image see the Linda Schele photograph collection).